Andersons Stock Still a High-Risk Bet, Despite Recent Sale

 What's more, Andersons is already expected to report a decline in earnings for 2022, with estimates suggesting a 7.6% decrease.
 Still, the company is expected see a 13.5% increase in revenues for 2022.
 Additionally, its mixed growth expectations could last into 2023, with estimates indicating no revenue growth, but 11.6% earnings growth.

 It's worth worth noting the company recently completed the sale of its railcar repair business to Cathcart Rail.
 According to a press release, the sale helps advance its vision of being the most nimble and innovative agricultural supply chain company in North America, and reflects an active effort to improve the business’ balance sheet.
-Nonetheless, Andersons stock remains a high-risk investment, with limited growth potential.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+Nonetheless, Andersons stock remains a high-risk investment, with limited growth potential.7 Recession-Proof Stocks That Will Let You Wait Out the Bear

 .